ydkmlt84/Maintainerr_docs/docs/Common.md

 Q. Is there a set of pre-made rules somewhere that I can use as a starting point?

-A. There is a Community button when you are inside of a new rule.
+A. There is a `Community` button when you are inside of a new rule.
 You can pull Community uploaded rules from there.
-There is a vote feature to show if a rule is good/popular or if it doesn't work as expected.
-These rules are not tested are guaranteed to work as advertised.
+There is a vote feature to show if a rule is good/popular, or if it doesn't work as expected.
+These rules are not tested or guaranteed to work as advertised.
 The Community is free to upload as they wish.

 ??? example "See The Fix?"
     ![Community Button](images/community_button.png)

 ## Status of Services

 Q. When I try to load the Community Rules I get a spinning circle and they never load.
-The Feature Request page isn't loading.
+The Feature Requests page isn't loading.

 A. Some of these services are self-hosted and some are hosted elsewhere.
 There are downtimes, but we try to minimize them as much as possible.